luistak/windowed-observable/README.md

 **Messaging lib using a Pub/Sub observable scoped by namespaces.**

 **windowed-observable** is a library for messaging using Observables, making it easier to communicate multiple apps or parts of an app using the window.
-It expose a Observable that behaves like a scoped Pub/Sub topic using namespaces.
+It exposes an Observable that behaves like a scoped Pub/Sub topic using namespaces.

 ## Installation
 ```sh